fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 })
 ```

-This will directly modify the effect's data, which means you can manipulate which file will be used based on the distance to the target, etc.

 `effect` is a reference to the effect in itself - interact with this at your own risk.

 `data` is the effect's data that is going to be passed to FXMaster.

 You _must_ define the function like above and return the data at the end of the function.
-See examples at the bottom of this readme for more in depth usage.
+See examples at the bottom of the [readme](README.md#magic-missile) for more in depth usage.

 ### JB2A